anthrax3/python-proxy-framework/README.md

 python-proxy-framework
 ======================
-python-proxy-framework is a *proof-of-concept* implementation of a framework for building flexible and powerful network-proxy configurations in the context of security audits or penetration tests.
-Users are able to write individual proxy-configurations as XML descriptions by inserting modules which can either be self-implemented or imported out from a included repository.
+*Proof-of-concept* implementation of a framework for building flexible and powerful network-proxy configurations in the context of security audits or penetration tests.
+Users are able to write individual proxy-configurations as XML descriptions by inserting modules which can either be self-implemented or imported from a included repository.
 Valid proxy-configurations can be executed by using a provided console script.

 ## Requirements